 Seed Propagation (Very Difficult) - Obtaining and sowing of seeds is both problematic and near-impossible without the correct equipment.
 Sow on a seaweed-based agar in an enclosed transparent tub on some bottom-heat (25℃, 77℉).
 Do not open the container until the seedlings are around two inches in height with adequate roots.
-Pour water into the agar to loosen it off the roots, and pot them up into 5cm (2 inches) pots with a mixture of Orchid Bark and 'houseplant' compost.
+Pour water into the agar to loosen it off the roots, and pot them up into 5cm (2 inches) pots with Orchid Bark.
 Maintain high humidity and bright indirect light to alleviate the severity of environmental shock, which can be achieved using a pebble tray.
 Follow the care requirements mentioned at the top.

 Autumn flowers will only appear on new basal pseudobulbs that'll emerge from the spring previous.
 Each spike will reach around 30cm in height and will only house a couple of flowers.
 The individual blooms can last up to four weeks, and its longevity will solely rely on your cultivation.
 They're sweetly scented and may sport lavender, white, yellow, pink, orange or red appearances.
 Achieving a new flower spike isn't as straight forwards as a Moth Orchid, for instance, as each offset will only bloom once, so you may have to wait until the following year for an inflorescence.